Google Pixel vs iPhone Unique Features — 2024/2025

 - Photography is excellent on both phones.
 Sometimes photos from one look better than the other in various situations… but whatever, it’s splitting hairs.

-- They both have all the apps.
+- They both have basically all the apps.
 Apple had an advantage years ago, but these days, all the important ones are available on both platforms.
 Android has a free version of Anki, and iOS has some other ones I’ve forgotten about.
 But bear in mind that small developers frequently release Apple versions first.

 - Both have high-quality watches.
 The Apple Watch has been around longer, but the Pixel Watch 2 looks like a good alternative.
 And I prefer its look.